 Along with Tom McKay, Wayne is involved in the CPTED training for the police and planning and design professionals, He has conducted CPTED presentations and lectures, locally and internationally.

 In 1996, Wayne received a Civilian Citation from the Regional Municipality of Peel Police Service Board for his contribution in the development of CPTED in the Peel Region.
 In 2001, Wayne received the Public Practice Award from the Ontario Association of Landscape Architects, recognizing his outstanding leadership in public practice.
 Wayne also serves as a member of the Downsview Park Urban Design Panel in which he provide his expertise on urban design and designing safe communities.

 In 2013, Wayne started his own consulting practice - WGN Collaborative, specializing in urban design and CPTED.
 In the same year, Tom McKay and Wayne created the CPTED Professional Training Centre, which provides CPTED training for police services, the security industry, property managers, community leaders, municipalities, planners, landscape architects, architects and engineers.
-Recently, Wayne added the CPTED Professional Consulting Centre, as another service for his company
+Wayne also added the CPTED Professional Consulting Centre, as another service for his company